MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-guest-users.md

 If you don't have Excel, you can create a CSV file in any text editor, such as Notepad.
 Separate each value with a comma, and each row with a new line.

-Connect to Microsoft Entra with at least an [External Identity Provider Administrator][-external-identity-provider-admin] role.
+Connect to Microsoft Entra with at least a [Guest Inviter][guest-inviter] role.

 ```powershell
 Connect-Entra -Scopes "User.Invite.All"

 # Import the CSV file containing the invitations.
 $invitations = Import-Csv -Path "c:\bulkinvite\invitations.csv"

 # Define the message to be sent to the invited users.
 $messageBody = "Hello.
 You are invited to the Contoso organization."

 #Iterate over each invitation in the CSV file.
 ```powershell
    foreach ($invitation in $invitations) {
       # Define the invitation parameters